-13.2.6 In principle, documents submitted to the study groups as contributions should not exceed five pages.
+4.1.3.6 In principle, documents submitted to the study groups as contributions should not exceed five pages.
 For existing texts, cross-references should be used instead of repeating material in extenso.
 Information material can be placed in annexes or provided on request as an information document.
 An example of the template for the submission of contributions is set out in Annex 2 to this resolution.

-13.2.7 Member States, ITU-D Sector Members, Associates and Academia are invited to include specific lessons learned and suggested best practices, as appropriate, when submitting contributions to the meetings of the study groups, TDAG and other relevant ITU-D groups.
+4.1.3.7 Member States, ITU-D Sector Members, Associates, SME and Academia are invited to include specific lessons learned and suggested best practices, as appropriate, when submitting contributions to the meetings of the study groups, TDAG and other relevant ITU-D groups.
 The contribution template in Annex 2 to this resolution contains a designated section for this purpose.
-Lessons learned and suggested best practices submitted in the appropriate box of the contribution template shall be published in accordance with § 14.4 below.
+Lessons learned and suggested best practices submitted in the appropriate box of the contribution template shall be published in accordance with § 4.4 below.

-13.2.8 Contributions should be submitted to BDT using the online template in order to fast-track their processing by minimizing the need for reformatting, without any modification to the content of the text.
-Any contribution submitted by participants shall be immediately transmitted by BDT to the chairman of the study group and to the rapporteur in accordance with § 16.1.
+4.1.3.8 Contributions should be submitted to BDT using the online template in order to fast-track their processing by minimizing the need for reformatting, without any modification to the content of the text.
+Any contribution submitted by participants shall be immediately transmitted by BDT to the chairman of the study group and to the rapporteur in accordance with § 4.4.1.